Guide To Grounding

 Chamomile: Can be used to calm the nervous system, reduce anxiety, and soothe the stomach.

-Holy Basil/Tulsi: An adaptogenic tea that soothes the adrenals and balances hormones.
+Holy Basil/Tulsi: An adaptogenic tea that soothes the adrenals and balances hormones + blood sugar.

-Passionflower: Is cooling to the body, calming to the mind, and soothing to the soul.
+Passionflower: Is calming to the mind, and soothing to the soul.
 This powerful herb supports deep, restorative sleep and regeneration.

 Use Grounding Essential Oils